Clause (logic): Implicative form

-Every nonempty (disjunctive) clause is logically equivalent to an implication of a head from a body, where the head is an arbitrary literal of the clause and the body is the conjunction of the negations of the other literals.
-That is, if a truth assignment causes a clause to be true, and none of the literals of the body satisfy the clause, then the head must also be true.
+Every nonempty (disjunctive) clause is logically equivalent to an implication of a head from a body, where the head is an arbitrary literal of the clause and the body is the conjunction of the complements of the other literals.
+That is, if a truth assignment causes a clause to be true, and all of the literals of the body satisfy the clause, then the head must also be true.

 This equivalence is commonly used in logic programming, where clauses are usually written as an implication in this form.
 More generally, the head may be a disjunction of literals.
 If $b_1, \ldots, b_m$ are the literals in the body of a clause and $h_1, \ldots, h_n$ are those of its head, the clause is usually written as follows: